$G$-torsors on perfectoid spaces: Introduction

 As another application, recall that for any locally Noetherian adic space $X$ over $\Q_p$ (for example a rigid space), we have a hierarchy of topologies

-Here $X_\qproet$ is the quasi-pro-étale site, which makes sense without the assumption that $X$ is locally Noetherian.
-Since the three topologies on the left are locally perfectoid, we deduce: \begin{Corollary} Let $X$ be any adic space over $K$, then the categories of $G$-torsors on $X_{v}$ and $X_{\qproet}$ (and $X_\proet$ if $X$ is locally Noetherian) are equivalent. \end{Corollary}
+Here $X_\qproet$ is the quasi-pro-\'etale site, which makes sense without the assumption that $X$ is locally Noetherian.
+Since the three topologies on the left are locally perfectoid, we deduce the following.